Towards combinatorial characterization of the smoothness of Hessenberg Schubert varieties: Regularity of the graphs Gwh

 \subsection{Associated patterns for an arbitrary permutation}

-Now, we consider not only generators but also all the permutations and provide a set of patterns that characterize the regularity of $\Gamma_{w,h}$.
+Now, we consider not only permutations in $\gen$ but also all the permutations in $\Sn{n}$ and provide a set of patterns that characterize the regularity of $\Gamma_{w,h}$.
 We define a few more patterns that are needed.

 \begin{definition} Let $h$ be a Hessenberg function on $[n]$.
 For a permutation $w\in \mathfrak{S}_n$, we say that $w$ contains the associated pattern \begin{enumerate} \item $\hpat{25314}$ if $w(\ell)<w(i)<w(k)<w(m)<w(j)$; \item $\hpat{24315}$ if $w(\ell)<w(i)<w(k)<w(j)<w(m)$; \item $\hpat{14325}$ if $w(i)<w(\ell)<w(k)<w(j)<w(m)$; \item $\hpat{15324}$ if $w(i)<w(\ell)<w(k)<w(m)<w(j)$; \end{enumerate} for some $i<j<k\leq h(i) <\ell \leq h(j) <m\leq h(k)$. \end{definition}